10,000 Dresses: Genre

 10,000 Dresses is an LGBTQ+ picture book designed for elementary school children to be shared in a classroom setting.
 Books in this genre are often used in classrooms to introduce and discuss LGBTQ+ topics.
 Teacher and psychologist Jennifer Burke, for example, read 10,000 Dresses to her third-grade class, which led to a discussion about determining gender.
 Many of her students claimed that the length of one's hair could be used to identify their gender.
 This conversation was followed by students introducing additional topics, including discussion about how clothing selection and toys characterize their gender.

 Furthermore, this genre is very often criticized for focusing on "boys in dresses", reflecting "stereotypical gendered interests" as well as a lack of diversity in the protagonists' families.
 10,000 Dresses and most other books in this genre focus on a "boy" with interests that are typically associated with females, like, as seen in 10,000 Dresses, wearing dresses.
 Some people, such as Robert Bittner, suggest that it is important to circumvent a "universalizing narrative" with more varied stories of members of the LGBTQ+ community.
 Professor Stephen Adam Crawley also recognizes the lack of diversity in that most of the stories in this genre deal with "White, middle class characters living in households with two cisgender, heterosexual parents."

+Analysis

+In the scholarly source Children, Sexuality, and the Law, Sacha Coupet writes that although 10,000 Dresses explores gender non-conformance, especially among younger audiences, it is less focused on the transgender experience specifically.
+Ewert has similarly expressed that the book explores non-conformance; in an interview, Ewert states that 10,000 Dresses is "'not an assimilationist 'We're Just Like You' book!
+It doesn't end with Bailey changing to fit into the status quo'."
+Instead, claims Exert, the book is about how to embrace your differences even when others don't.